Skip to content

 Chemical Safety and Air Quality

-Seniors are often more susceptible to Volatile Organic Compounds (VOCs).
-The American Lung Association has noted that traditional cleaning agents can exacerbate conditions like COPD or asthma.
+Seniors are often more susceptible to Volatile Organic Compounds (VOCs), and traditional cleaning agents can exacerbate conditions like COPD or asthma.

 Ergonomic Tools: Modern Cleaning Tips Seniors Hacks